< Pelvic inlet and outlet >

 The terminal station of the sympathetic trunk is the ganglion impar which is the fusion of bilateral coccygeal ganglia.
 The ganglion “impar” means ganglion “without pair.”
 This term has us recall the “azygos” vein, a vein “without pair” (Fig. 5-45).

-The superior and inferior hypogastric plexuses give off the postganglionic fibers of the sympathetic nerve and the preganglionic fibers of the parasympathetic nerve (Fig. 3-17).
-All the fibers are distributed to the smooth muscles in the pelvic cavity and the perineum.
-The inferior hypogastric plexus is closer to the internal iliac artery (Fig. 7-17), so that its fibers comfortably travel along with the arterial branches (Figs. 7-20,21).
+The superior and inferior hypogastric plexuses give off the postganglionic fibers of the sympathetic nerve (Route C in Fig. 3-18) and the preganglionic fibers of the parasympathetic nerve (Fig. 3-17).
+All the fibers are distributed to the smooth muscles in the pelvic cavity and perineum.
+The inferior hypogastric plexus is close to the internal iliac artery (Fig. 7-17), so that its fibers comfortably travel along with the arterial branches (Figs. 7-20,21).

 In order to send additional sympathetic impulse to the perineum, the postganglionic fibers from sacral ganglia go through the gray rami communicantes to join the anterior rami of SN2–SN4 (Figs. 3-18,19, 7-18).
 The pudendal nerve from these anterior rami conveys sympathetic impulse to the perineum (Figs. 7-15,16).